 Development Cost Charges

 When new single family lots are created, Development Cost Charges are collected to help with the cost of new and improved infrastructure to serve new demands for capital infrastructure.
-In Ladysmith, DCCs are collected for Roads, Storm Drainage, Sanitary Sewer, Water and Parkland.
+In Ladysmith, DCCs are collected for roads, storm drainage, sanitary sewer, water and parkland.
 For details please refer to the Town’s Development Cost Charges (DCC) Bylaw.

 Strata Conversion

 Council is the approving authority for the strata conversion of previously occupied buildings.
 Strata conversion is governed by Provincial rules and local bylaws and policies.
 Strata conversion proposals involving residential rental units may be considered if the rental vacancy rate is above 3%.
-Click here for the Strata Conversion Policy and Strata Conversion Application Checklist for strata conversion applications.